TheCloudTheory/Blog/site/content/posts/AnotherInfamousCaseOfErrorHandlingInAzureResourceManager.md

     "message": "Deployment template parse failed: 'Required property 'type' not found in JSON.
 Path '', line 1, position 1524.'."
 }
 ```
 This time the error returned points to the very first line of underlying JSON object, so we're unable to find the exact spot where it happened.
-Transpiling Bicep file also won't help here because we don't have a line number to refer to.
-Even removing whitespaces from the generated JSON isn't helpful - it's actually impossible to tell where exactly the error occurs.
+Compiling Bicep file also won't help here because we don't have a line number to refer to.
+Even removing white-spaces from the generated JSON isn't helpful - it's actually impossible to tell where exactly the error occurs.

 ### arm-ttk for the rescue?
 To somehow mitigate the problem of incorrectly reporting an error in the template I tried to validate it using [arm-ttk](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/test-toolkit).
 Unfortunately test results still inform us, that the template is correct: